BhaveshS0524/Bank-Churn-Intelligence-AI/README.md

 ---
 *Disclaimer: This tool is a decision-support prototype.
 Final retention actions should be governed by institutional compliance and marketing guidelines.*
-EOF

-echo "✅ Bank Churn README.md has been generated successfully!"